eric-feng-2011/DataViz/README.md

 3) Import the Unity Package into Unity and begin developing.

 Individual users should follow these separate steps:
 1) Download the Unity Build Application.
-Navigate to the application through the path Project_Build.add/Contents/MacOS.
+Navigate to the application in the ProjectBuild folder.
+The executible is named BioSNTR_Plot_Points.exe
 2) Set up the HTC Vive, start the application, and enjoy.

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)